fabriziobertocci/coloradoScoreboard/readme.md

 - If you instead prefer to see some more verbose messages on the console (like what is the app doing), use the `-v` (`--verbose`) argument.

+- When Gen7 param is supplied, not all the command line features available for classic CTS function are supported in this mode.
+It just runs and outputs to the scoreboard web page.

 ### Console Output
 When you run without the `-q` option, your console will show all the scoreboard channels published by the console.